- Patients

 What is Ledderhose disease?

-Ledderhose disease, also called plantar fibromatosis or Dupuytren’s of the foot, is a benign thickening of the connective tissue (fascia) in the sole of your foot.
+Ledderhose disease, also called plantar fibromatosis or Dupuytren’s of the foot, is a benign thickening of the connective tissue (fascia) in the sole of the foot.2-4

-It typically starts as a small lump, called a plantar fibroma, in the arch of your foot and may not affect your quality-of-life for some time.
-However, as the nodule grows larger it can cause tenderness and pain, especially when standing or walking.1,2
+The main symptom for most people is usually a slow-growing lump in the arch of one of the feet.2,3 It typically starts as a small lump and initially may not affect quality-of-life for some time.2,3 However, over time, the nodule may grow larger where it can start to cause tenderness and pain, especially when standing or walking.2-4

-It is generally seen in middle-aged and elderly people and occurs in men up to 10x more frequently than women, with 25% of patients exhibiting symptoms in both feet.1,2
+It is generally seen in middle-aged and elderly people and seems to occur more frequently in men than women.1,3 Some people can even experience symptoms in both feet.1,3,4

 Make an enquiry